 She wrote on the art of the apology, on revisiting the Anita Hill hearings years later and on the two sides of the gun debate.
 She wrote about the soundtrack of the musical Hamilton, which she listened to “backwards, forwards and on shuffle.”

 In one column, Gwen gave tips on how to moderate a general election debate.
 The trick, she said, is “to be alert enough to notice when your question goes unanswered and nimble enough to decide what you will do about that on the spot.”
-(She then shared her own on-the-spot decision to move on during the 2004 debate, when neither John Edwards or Dick Cheney could answer her question on the rise of HIV infection among black women in the U.S.)
+(She then shared her own on-the-spot decision, when neither John Edwards or Dick Cheney could answer her question on the rise of HIV infection among black women in the U.S.)

 In another, she wrote about the March on Washington, and the quarter million people gathered on the National Mall to watch Martin Luther King Jr.’s “I Have a Dream” speech.
 Among them was her father, who boarded a bus with other African-American preachers to be there: “Where others heard only the humility and conciliation in Dr. King’s speeches and writings,” she wrote, “my Dad heard the call to action.
 So that’s what his children heard too.”